aditikilledar/SecurityScanAPI/Progress.md

 - Store EACH payload in the file one by one with metadata
 - \implement query
     - Return all matched payloads (based on filter severity)
+- Check Edge cases
+- Tests for Core Logic (60%+) + Document how to run it
+-   how to see if it's 60% ? - done
+-   test if the correct result is returned for a sample file? - done

 CAN DO (Future)
 - store more metadata like vulnerabilities etc